christiansaiki/stock_exchange/README.md

 ```

 ## Logging
-We are using the [PinoJS](https://github.com/pinojs/pino) library in order to handle the logs
+We are using the [PinoJS](https://github.com/pinojs/pino) library in order to handle the logs.

+Also I'm using [pino-tee](https://github.com/pinojs/pino-tee) in order to create the `exchange.log` file.

 ## Dependencies
 - MongoDB